Andrea1999Broglia/Solar-field-output-simulation-by-Monte-Carlo-method/README.md

 >3) compute **deterministically** the output through a model,
 >4) aggregate the results.

-> IMPORTANT: The Jupyter notebook containing the code can be found [HERE](https://github.com/Andrea1999Broglia/Solar-field-output-Montecarlo-analysis/blob/main/model.ipynb)
+> IMPORTANT: The Jupyter notebook containing the code can be found and downloaded [HERE](https://github.com/Andrea1999Broglia/Solar-field-output-Montecarlo-analysis/blob/main/model.ipynb)

 # The model
 The equation used to calculate the power output of the plant at any given moment is the following equation reported by Brecl et al. [1]: